q2softwarenl/spatie-medialibrary-manager/README.md

 - Spatie Medialibrary 11+
 - Tailwindcss 4

+## PRO-features
+- Alternative GUI for single file collections
+- Manage file versions
+- Extended use of policies (policies for specific model collections in stead of full model)

 ## Roadmap
 We are currently developing the "Pro version" of the manager for customers.
 We want to publish a free version of the manager here on Github.
 There are a few things that need to be fixed before we can publish the package.